josepheric/appointment-booking-agent/README.md

 # Appointment Booking Chatbot
-Appointment booking agent using an LLM-based chatbot powered by OpenAI GPT-4o-mini and LangGraph.  a
+Appointment booking agent using an LLM-based chatbot powered by OpenAI GPT-4o-mini and LangGraph.

 ## Installing requirements
 1. Clone this repository.